-Pokemon Go: Man Falls Dead After Catching Rare Pokemon Lapras
+‘Pokemon GO’: Man Falls Dead After Catching Rare Pokemon Lapras

 “There is no one to blame and the driver had no time to react.
 The game can be dangerous.
 People texting or using phone apps are very distracted and the most likely people to involved in a crash.”

-In Japan, a 9-year-old boy was killed when a truck driver, who was playing Pokemon Go at the time, crashed into him.
+In Japan, a 9-year-old boy was killed when a truck driver, who was playing Pokemon GO at the time, crashed into him.
 The driver was arrested at the scene, and the boy died two hours after the incident.

-Whether you’re just playing casually, or hunting for those rare Pokemon Go monsters, remember to be careful – it’s never worth it to lose your life over a game.
+Whether you’re just playing casually or hunting for those rare Pokemon GO monsters, remember to be careful — it’s never worth it to lose your life over a game.

 [Featured Image by Mike Coppola/Getty Images]